SatoriSec/blog/docs/index.md

 # Welcome!

-Hi — I'm Raj Ganesh, and welcome to my blog.
+Hi — I'm RajGanesh, and welcome to my blog.

 This is my personal space to be creative, learn, and practice.
 Over the years, I’ve worked at the intersection of cybersecurity, cloud, and product — partnering with Fortune 100 companies to solve some of their most complex security challenges.